Kuwait Commercial Invoice Requirements and Legalization Guide

 The Legalization Process for Kuwait-Bound Commercial Invoices

 Kuwait customs authorities do not accept commercial invoices at face value.
-Before your shipment clears, the invoice must pass through a multi-step legalization chain that authenticates its origin and endorses its contents.
+Before your shipment clears, the invoice must pass through a multi-step legalization chain that authenticates the document trail.
 Understanding this chain, and the correct sequence, prevents rejected documents and port delays.

 The Step-by-Step Legalization Chain